isomerpages/pa-cdcne/_about-us/Mayor's Message.md

 There is much more we can do when we come together to uplift our community, and I would like to invite you to join us in this journey to co-create, collaborate and contribute to a better North East.
 If you have an idea or something to contribute, do not hesitate to write to us at [Northeast_CDC@pa.gov.sg](Northeast_CDC@pa.gov.sg).

 Yours sincerely,

-Desmond Choo
-Mayor, North East District
+Desmond Choo, Mayor of North East District